ligerlac/torchlogix/README.md

 (Paper @ [ArXiv](https://arxiv.org/abs/2210.08277)) by Felix Petersen et al. As the aforementioned repository is not maintained anymore, `torchlogix` extends `difflogic` by performance improvements, bugfixes, and new concepts such as learnable thermometer thresholding.
 It also implements convolutional logic gate layers as described in the NeurIPS 2024 Paper "Convolutional Logic Gate Networks (Paper @ [ArXiv](https://arxiv.org/pdf/2411.04732)).

-The goal behind differentiable logic gate networks is to solve machine learning tasks by learning combinations of logic gates, i.e., so-called logic gate networks.
-As logic gate networks are conventionally non-differentiable, they can conventionally not be trained with methods such as gradient descent.
-Thus, differentiable logic gate networks are a differentiable relaxation of logic gate networks which allows efficiently learning of logic gate networks with gradient descent.
-Specifically, `torchlogix` combines real-valued logics and a continuously parameterized relaxation of the network.
+The goal behind differentiable logic gate networks is to solve machine learning tasks by learning combinations of logic gates, i.e., logic gate networks.
+As the choice of a logic is conventionally non-differentiable, relaxations of are applied to allow training logic gate networks with gradient-based methods.
+Specifically, `torchlogix` combines real-valued logics and a continuously parameterized approximation of the network.
 This allows learning which logic gate (out of 16 possible) is optimal for each neuron.
 The resulting discretized logic gate networks achieve fast inference speeds, e.g., beyond a million images of MNIST per second on a single CPU core.

 `torchlogix` is a Python 3.6+ and PyTorch 1.9.0+ based library for training and inference with logic gate networks.